Systematics of Lamiaceae Subfamily Viticoideae

-Molecular phylogenetic work has demonstrated that the subfamily Viticoideae is not a natural group (not monophyletic): the placement of economically important genera such as Tectona and Vitex within the Lamiaceae is yet to be resolved.
-The Viticoideae and allies are also poorly known taxonomically, and are hence a focus for the Lamiaceae team (see sister project South East Asian Floristics: Lamiaceae).
-An important first step has been to clarify the generic limits within the group.
+The recent re-curation of the Lamiaceae by Harley and others in 2004, and molecular phylogenetic work has shown that the subfamily Viticoideae is not a natural group, and the placement of economically important genera such as Tectona and Vitex is uncertain.
+The Viticoideae are also poorly known taxonomically, and are hence becoming a new focus for the Lamiaceae team.
+To address these problems, this project has two parts:

 Project Partners and Collaborators

 University of Coimbra

 Royal Botanic Garden Edinburgh